 YouTube isn’t the only place to track your video metrics.
-No, if you’re adding video to your homepage or a dedicated landing page, chances are you’ll see a spike in engagement, dwell time, and a lower bounce rate.
+If you’re adding video to your homepage or a dedicated landing page, chances are you’ll see a spike in engagement, increased dwell time, and a lower bounce rate.
 Track these changes!
-Comparing everyday SEO metrics is a great way to see if video is driving conversions and engagement on your site (that’s kinda the point for making a video in the first place).
+Comparing everyday SEO metrics is a great way to see if video is driving conversions and engagement on your site (that’s kinda the point of making a video in the first place).

 Bounce rate is one of the clearest indicators of whether the content on your web page is working.
 Google calculates your bounce rate by dividing the total number of visitors that leave your site after visiting one page by the total number of visits.
 Monster Insights put together this handy graphic to help you visualize where you stack up to your competitors when it comes to bounce rate.

 Bounce rate is a key metric, and can help you decide if more videos might be helpful.
-If the pages that with video radically outperform pages without video, video could be the difference maker.
-It might be time to invest in a site-wide video overhaul.
+If the pages with video radically outperform pages without video, well, it’s clear what the difference maker is.
 For example, when Daniel Loeschen, Marketing Director for MixerDirect wanted to track their key objective—engagement—he used bounce rate as his yardstick:

 “We paid a lot of attention to measuring our videos’ success [using] overall site bounce rate.
 Over the last year and a half as we have had added more and more videos to our product pages, blog pages, and category pages, we have seen almost a 20% decrease in bounce rate, which means that customers and potential customers are finding value in our content and that content is nurturing them toward a purchase or quote request.
 For us bounce rate has been very important to measure the impact of an overall video strategy.”

-To find your bounce rate in Google Analytics, simply navigate to your domain page in Analytics and select Audience Overview > Bounce Rate.
-A 30-50% bounce rate is excellent and 80%+ is terrible.
+Different industries have different average bounce rates as Neil Patel explains in this infographic.
+As a general guideline, a 30-50% bounce rate is excellent and 80%+ is terrible.
 Everything in between depends on your content, industry and your marketing strategy.

-Decision makers are increasingly influenced by online video, but they’re also driven by influencers, social shares and online reviews.
-Nielsen recently reported that “92% of consumers believe recommendations from friends and family over all other forms of advertising,” especially when it comes to making purchasing decisions.
-Social shares build trust, foster awareness, and are literally unpaid marketing that strengthens your consumer confidence.
+Decision makers are increasingly influenced by online video, but they’re also driven by influencers, social shares, and online reviews.
+Nielsen found that 92% of consumers believe recommendations from friends and family over advertising.
+People are just more likely to trust their inner circle than they are to trust an ad.
+Social shares build trust and strengthen consumer confidence because they come from friends, family, or trusted influencers.

-Remember, even though Twitter just doubled its character limit, nobody wants to share a link that’s mostly numbers.
-Which of these links would you rather share?
+Fortunately, you can make some smart choices to increase the odds of your link being shared.
+Even though Twitter just doubled its character limit, nobody wants to share, or click on, a link that’s mostly numbers.
+Which of these links seems more appealing to you?

-A lot of companies create an explainer video to increase conversions, and rightly so.
-Video is great at getting prospects over the obstacles that keep them from opting-in.
-Email signups, downloads, subscriptions and sales are great ways to track the real world impact video has on your bottom line.
+A lot of companies create explainer videos to increase conversions, and rightly so.
+Video gets prospects over the obstacles that keep them from opting-in.
+Email signups, downloads, subscriptions and sales, known collectively as “conversions” are great ways to track the real world impact video has on your bottom line.

 “If you’re creating a video to improve conversions i.e. increase the number of people pressing the “add to cart” button on your website, then more or less the only metric you should care about is conversion rate at a page level.
 This is predicated by ensuring you have a decent attribution model, but once your analytics is in good order, this is the metric.”

-Wistia recommends tagging your video for “viewers’ activity” (aka “conversions”) when you embed it on your site.
-That lets you track exactly how people are converting, via Google Analytics.
-There are a few different ways to do this, depending on your video hosts.
-Search Engine Land has a great (if somewhat dated) guide to get you started on the process of conversion tracking within Google Analytics.
+There are a few different ways to track how people are converting depending on your video hosts.
+Adstage has a great guide to get you started on the process of conversion tracking using Google Analytics.

 Video metrics matter.
 It’s not enough to upload and share your video.
-You can’t just “spray and pray.”
-Choose video metric that relate to your video objectives so you can improve your video assets for the highest possible ROI.
-Quality videos last for a while.
-Hone your video content and targeting with informed video metrics and your explainer video will drive conversions for years.
+Choose video metrics that relate to your video objectives so you can improve your video assets for the highest possible ROI.
+Quality videos last a long time.
+Hone your video content and targeting with informed video metrics and your explainer video could drive conversions for years.

-For more information on how to succeed with animated video, download our free eBook.
-And for more detailed video metric info for Facebook and YouTube, click these specific video metrics guides:
+For more information on how to succeed with animated video, download our free eBook below.